 When George and William Sparks settled in western Pennsylvania in 1773 it was the custom for a newcomer simply to choose a tract of land which he liked and which had not been claimed by anyone else, to deaden a few trees around the edge or at the head of the spring which watered it, and to chop his initials in one or more of the deadened trees.
 This crude method of registering one's claim came to be called a 'tomahawk right.'
 A descendant of William Sparks recalled many years ago that there was a family tradition that William Sparks had taken up a 'tomahawk right' in Pennsylvania, although this descendant did not know the meaning of the term.

 We can only speculate upon the dates of birth of 220.127.116.11 George Sparks and 18.104.22.168 William Sparks.
 We know that George's eldest son, 22.214.171.124.1 Salathiel Sparks, was born in 1756 while William's oldest son, 126.96.36.199.1 James Sparks, was born in 1759.
 It seems probable, therefore, that George and William were about the same age and were probably born in the early 1730's.
-George's wife's name was Mary and she was still living in 1803 when he made his will.
+George's wife's name was Mary MNU and she was still living in 1803 when he made his will.
 Since one of their sons was named 188.8.131.52.2 William Bostwick Sparks (at a time when middle names were unusual) it is possible that her maiden name was Bostwick.
 According to descendants, 184.108.40.206 William Sparks married Martha Moore.

 The area in which 220.127.116.11 George Sparks and 18.104.22.168 William Sparks settled in 1773 was then claimed by both Pennsylvania and Virginia.
 (William Perry Johnson has prepared a detailed history of this famous controversy for this issue of the Quarterly.)
 Since each commonwealth believed the area to be a part of its domain, each attempted to govern, tax, and protect its own settlers.
 From later records it is apparent that George and William Sparks, coming as they did from Maryland, considered themselves to be citizens of Virginia, as did the other settlers in their immediate area.
 The section in which the Sparkses lived was designated by Virginia as comprising a part of West Augusta County, then in 1776 as Ohio County.
 Pennsylvania, on the other hand, included this section in its county of Cumberland until 1771 when it formed a part of Bedford County; in 1773 Pennsylvania made it a part of Westmoreland County.
 Finally, in 1781, this area became a part of Washington County, Pennsylvania.
 Thus, records pertaining to George and William Sparks are found in both Virginia and Pennsylvania.

 The most important Virginia record pertaining to George and William Sparks has to do with the final settlement of this controversy between Pennsylvania and Virginia.
 Virginia agreed in 1780 to give up her claim to western Pennsylvania with the understanding that she could issue certificates to her settlers for their land claims which would be honored by Pennsylvania.
 About 400 settlers in what is now Washington County applied to Virginia f or certificates.
 To obtain a certificate, it was necessary for the applicant to state the year in which he made his first settlement in the disputed area.
 Both George and William Sparks stated that they had settled on their claims in the year 1773.
 (The official copy of these certificates retained by Virginia is now preserved in the library of the University of West Virginia, a microfilm of which was loaned to the present writer.)

 George Sparks received two certificates in 1780--one for the tract originally settled by him, the other for a tract which he had purchased from another settler.
-The first of these, dated 29 January 1780, was for 400 acres 'on the waters of Buffalo and Cross Creek to include his Settlement made in the year 1773.'
-The other certificate also dated 29 January 1780, 'was also for 400 acres and was for land which had been settled originally by William Bailey in 1775, but which George Sparks had purchased.
+The first of these, dated January 29, 1780, was for 400 acres 'on the waters of Buffalo and Cross Creek to include his Settlement made in the year 1773.'
+The other certificate also dated January 29, 1780, 'was also for 400 acres and was for land which had been settled originally by William Bailey in 1775, but which George Sparks had purchased.
 This latter tract, which adjoined the first tract, was described as being 'on the waters of Cross Creek.'
 (These references to Buffalo Creek and Cross Creek did not mean that these tracts necessarily adjoined the creeks, but that these were the nearest large streams of water.)

-The Virginia certificate issued to William Sparks was dated 5 February 1780, and was for 400 acres 'on the waters of Buffaloe to Include his Settlement made in the year 1773.'
+The Virginia certificate issued to William Sparks was dated February 5, 1780, and was for 400 acres 'on the waters of Buffaloe to Include his Settlement made in the year 1773.'

 A good many years passed before Pennsylvania issued patents for these Virginia certificates, although they were surveyed in 1786.
 In most instances, the surveys revealed that the tracts were smaller than they had been described originally.
 George Sparks's home tract was found to contain 353 acres, while that which he had purchased from William Bailey contained only slightly over 258 acres.
 It was then a Southern custom, especially in Maryland, for the original owner to give to each tract a name by which it would be known thereafter in land and tax records.
 George Sparks gave the name 'Sparta' to the tract on which he had settled in 1773, while the tract he had acquired from Bailey was called 'Elenoroon.'
 It was not until April, 1798, that George Sparks finally obtained a permanent Pennsylvania title to his land, and then he had to pay a fee of 2 pounds, 18 shillings and 8 pence for 'Sparta' and 2 pounds, 3 shillings and 4 pence for 'Elenoroon.'